While a picture might be worth a thousand words, five pictures may not necessarily be worth anything at all when it comes to online shopping.

 The researchers called this effect "product agnosia," a term based on the Greek word for "not knowing" or "without knowledge," because seeing the new information led people to forget differences they otherwise would have retained.
 They focused on a single detail, rather than the overall product.

 Editor’s Note: Considering e-commerce hosting service for your business?
-If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free:
+If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to get information from a variety of vendors for free:

 They said the participants who saw fewer pictures were more likely to recall which product they liked better because product agnosia did not occur.